 Figure ES-13.
 Estimated spawning potential ratio (SPR) for the California assessment.
 Relative SPR is plotted so that higher exploitation rates occur on the upper portion of the y-axis.
-The management target is plotted as a red horizontal line and values above this reflect harvests in excess of the overfishing proxy based on the SPR50% harvest rate.
+The management target is plotted as a red horizontal line and values above this reflect harvests in excess of the overfishing proxy based on the $SPR{50\%}$ harvest rate.
 The last year in the time series is 2014.

 Figure ES-14.
 Estimated spawning potential ratio (SPR) for the Oregon assessment.
 Relative SPR is plotted so that higher exploitation rates occur on the upper portion of the y-axis.
-The management target is plotted as a red horizontal line and values above this reflect harvests in excess of the overfishing proxy based on the SPR50% harvest rate.
-The last year in the time series is 2014.
+The management target is plotted as

 Figure ES-15.
 Estimated spawning potential ratio (SPR) for the Washington assessment.
 Relative SPR is plotted so that higher exploitation rates occur on the upper portion of the y-axis.
-The management target is plotted as a red horizontal line and values above this reflect harvests in excess of the overfishing proxy based on the SPR50% harvest rate.
+The management target is plotted as a red horizontal line and values above this reflect harvests in excess of the overfishing proxy based on the $SPR{50\%}$ harvest rate.
 The last year in the time series is 2014.